 - Provides a nice cecar scent

 Not many people know that cedar chips are powerful bug repellants.
-Putting a little pouch of cedar chips inside your closet or storage cabinet should be sufficient to ward off the wool munching moths.
+Putting a little pouch of cedar chips inside your closet or storage cabinet should be sufficient to keep small pests and ward off the wool munching moths.

 It’s worth mentioning that some cloth hangers are made from cedar to provide extra maintenance for the clothes.
-Also, there’s a spray that spreads the cedar aroma all around the storage space to maximize protection from hungry bugs.
+Also, there’s a spray bottle that spreads the cedar aroma all around the storage space to maximize protection against clothes moths from hungry bed bugs.

 2. Use Essential Oils in Storage Spaces